General questions

 First, there are more NGFS scenarios.
 There are 7 NGFS scenarios produced by 3 IAMs that span a wider range of policy and technological dimensions, including exploration of disorderly scenarios.
 In contrast, there are 3 main IEA scenarios in the World Energy Outlook 2020: Current Policies scenario (“a baseline picture of how global energy markets would evolve if governments make no changes to their existing policies and measures”), Stated Policies scenario (“a detailed sense of the direction in which today’s policy ambitions would take the energy sector”) and Sustainable Development Scenario (“a way to meet sustainable energy goals in full, requiring rapid and widespread changes across all parts of the energy system”).
 However, the IEA scenarios can be roughly mapped to the NGFS scenarios.
 The Current Policies scenario correspond to each other.
 The IEA Stated Policies scenario corresponds to the NGFS NDCs scenario.
 The Sustainable Development scenario is roughly in line with the orderly Below 2 °C scenario, while the NGFS Net Zero 2050 scenario corresponds to the new IEA scenarios NZE published in May 2021.

-Second, the NGFS offers 2 sets of scenarios that have been created using the REMIND-MAgPIE that integrates the macro-economic climate damages into the optimisation procedure.
+Second, the NGFS offers a set of scenarios that have been created using the REMIND-MAgPIE that integrates the macro-economic climate damages into the optimisation procedure.

 Third, the NGFS modelling framework includes 3 models whereas the IEA uses a single model (i.e. the World Energy model).
 This allows for exploring the uncertainty related to model structures and techno-economic (and potentially other) assumptions.